Foreign Trained Applicants

 - If your program is deemed equivalent, you will be allowed to

-- Complete the International Optometric Bridging Program at the University of Waterloo.
+- Complete the Advanced Standing Program at the Waterloo School of Optometry and Vision Science.

-- Attempt the Canadian Assessment of Competence in Optometry
+- Successful completion of the Canadian Assessment in Competence in Optometry (OEBC exam).

 Application for New Graduates or Application for Transferring